 Henry Ford Assembly Line: How Processes Increased Productivity

-Process innovation and revolutionise the manufacturing process by reducing costs of production opening car ownership to everyone not just the wealthy.
+Process innovation and revolutionise the manufacturing process by reducing production costs, making car ownership accessible to everyone, not just the wealthy.

 Ready to dive in?